SanduniNimasha/Agrofarm/README.md

 # Agrofarm
-this is product manager part
+this is product manager p=crud and  check storage availability